Truckers on the road can be at a disadvantage when it comes to bank issues.

-Another matter that we want to address on this page is that of "unavailable funds."
-We're not talking about being overdrawn on your bank account (aka having "insufficient funds") but rather not having funds that you thought were in your bank account available to you.
+The matter of "unavailable funds" refers to not having funds that you thought were in your bank account available to you.

 A similar issue is not being able to use what you thought was an open line of credit.
 We previously challenged hard-core credit card users to use "no credit cards" for 30 days, especially if they have become "credit card dependent."